Ricci iterations and canonical K\"ahler-Einstein currents on log canonical pairs: Introduction

 \section{Introduction}

-In \cite{canonical} I have constructed canonical measures in terms of the dynamical systems of Bergman kernels.
-This dynamical construction is considered to be a polynomial approximation of canonical measures and naturally leads us to the logarithmic pluri-subharmonicity of relative canonical measure on an algebraic fiber space\footnote{Throughout this article, an algebraic fiber space $f : X \to Y$ means that $X$,$Y$ are smooth projective and $f$ is a dominant morphism with connected fibers.} with nonnegative relative Kodaira dimension (\cite{canonical}).
+In \cite{KE}, I have constructed the canonical K\"{a}hler-Einstein metric on a smooth canonically polarized variety in terms of the dynamical systems of Bergman kernels.
+This dynamical construction is considered to be a polynomial approximation of the canonical K\"{a}hler-Einstein metric and naturally leads us to the logarithmic pluri-subharmonicity of relative canonical measure defined by \cite{s-t} on an algebraic fiber space with nonnegative relative Kodaira dimension (\cite{canonical})\footnote{Throughout this article, an algebraic fiber space $f : X \to Y$ means that $X$,$Y$ are smooth projective and $f$ is a dominant morphism with connected fibers}.

 In algebraic geometry, it is natural and useful to consider KLT pairs instead of projective varieties themselves.
 For example the finite generation of canonical rings has been proven not only for smooth projective varieties but also KLT pairs (\cite{b-c-h-m}).
 Moreover the proof of the finite generation in \cite{b-c-h-m} also depends on the generalization to KLT pairs.
 Another example is the canonical bundle formula which reduces the canonical rings of projective varieties of arbitrary Kodaira dimension to the log canonical rings of KLT pairs of log general type (\cite{f-m}).